duneanalytics/docs/docs/getting-started/tips.md

 ## Using Inline Ethereum addresses

+!!! note
+    This feature is only available in the Dune V1 engine.

 In Dune Ethereum addresses are stored as postgres bytearrays which are encoded with the `\x` prefix.
 This differs from the customary `0x` prefix.
 If you’d like to use an inline address, say to filter for a given token, you would do

 ```sql